“What does the Agile Manifesto say about agile automated testing? We tell you what you need to know."

 Read More >>

 Finding the right route to successful test automation is not simple.
-If you’re part of an agile team you know it’s an area you’re weak on.
-You know that lack of regression testing leaves you vulnerable.
-You may have already suffered from poor quality releases with humiliating regression issues.
+If you're part of an agile team maybe you know it's an area you're weak on.
+You know that a lack of regression testing leaves you vulnerable.
+You may have already suffered from poor quality releases with embarrassing regression issues.
 Issues that should have been caught by your team but weren’t.

-If you’re wondering what you can do to improve your release quality, without derailing your next release, find out more over here ⇒
+If you're wondering what you can do to improve your release quality, without derailing your next release, then start here ⇒

 Practical online training for building a test automation framework.
 A selection of training modules walking you through setting everything up with a common open source tool set.